causalMedAnalysis/rwrlite/README.md

 1. A model for the mediator conditional on treatment and baseline covariates, centered around their sample means.
 2. A model for the outcome conditional on treatment, the mediator, the baseline covariates after centering them around their sample means, and any exposure-induced covariates after residualizing them with respect to the treatment and baseline covariates.

-These models allow for the estimation of controlled direct effects, interventional direct effects, interventional indirect effects, and the overall effect. `rwrlite` accommodates treatment-induced confounders.
+These models allow for the estimation of controlled direct effects, interventional direct effects, interventional indirect effects, and the overall effect. `rwrlite` computes inferential statistics using the nonparametric bootstrap.

 ## Examples